candaceleach41/algo_ds_coding_prep/README.md

   - Working with another engineer on our though process and thinking out loud. (update 4/16/2021)
   - Some problems I had a hard time with, I did look at the solutions(if I stay stuck for 15 minutes) to get a better understanding.

+  - This week, I'll be going over linked list (Single, Doubly, Circular.)
+Expect me to push some LL coding problems a bit slower this week (probably about one a day or every other day)